Paranormal Women’s Fiction Books

 A glimpse at fiction geared toward the forgotten generation of women.

-The Grimm Cove series is by NY Times and USA TODAY bestselling author Mandy M. Roth.
 This paranormal women’s fiction series blends beloved favorite characters from myths, legends, and gothic literature with romance, fast-paced action, witty banter, strong female friendships, fated mates, and alpha males.

 What is the Fab13, and what do they have to do with Paranormal Women’s Fiction?

 When a group of thirteen of us (Fab13) came together to combine forces and bring attention to a genre that didn’t have a name yet, and was hard to find, we never dreamed it would explode into the popular literature category it has become.
 We were just tired of not seeing more of the issues we were going through as women 40 and over, and wanted to help others have an easier way to find books they could relate to.
 So, while we didn’t invent the genre, we shined a massive spotlight on it and helped get it on the map with vendors.

 I’d be shit at writing an article about paranormal women’s fiction if I didn’t bring up the book Practical Magic.
 That is a gold standard for the genre.
 Were there other books out prior to Feb 2020 that checked the boxes of paranormal women’s fiction?
 Yes.
 The Fab13‘s goal was to help them find a category to call home.
 Not to pat myself on the back, but I think we did a damn good job and achieved our goal!

 - Magical Midlife Madness (Leveling UP #1) by K.F.
 Breene

 - Midlife Bounty Hunter (The Forty Proof Series #1) by Shannon Mayer